huangyongbobo/eFreeNet/README.md

 # eFreeNet

 This website provides a PyTorch implementation of eFreeNet.
-The repository contains source code for the paper entitled ***"Remote Sensing Object Counting through Regression Ensembles and Learning to Rank."***
+The repository contains source code for the paper entitled ***"Remote Sensing Object Counting through Regression Ensembles and Learning to Rank".***

 ## Overall Framework